up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-home-hub-4000-with-the-was-110.md

 ## Install the 8311 community firmware

-As a prerequisite to masquerading the Home Hub 4000, the 8311 community firmware is necessary because of the VEIP requirement.
+As a prerequisite to masquerading as the Home Hub 4000, the 8311 community firmware is necessary because of the VEIP requirement.

 === "WAS-110"